pablisch/lupo-two/README.md

 From that starting point, the following naming conventions are used:
 - Station name lables are simply the station name, e.g. `BakerStreet`.
 - Station locations are the station name followed by `Loc` and the line, e.g. `BakerStreetLocBakerloo`.
-- Joins between stations are named with the station name followed by `LocJoin` and the connected train line that comes last alphabetically, e.g. `BakerStreetLocJoinMetropolitan`.
+- Joins between stations are named with the station name followed by `LocJoin` and the connected train line that comes first alphabetically, e.g. `BakerStreetLocJoinBakerloo`.
 - Directories containing station locations are named with the station name followed by `Stations`, e.g. `BakerlooStations`.
 - Directories containing train lines, currently including station marker tabs, are named with the line name followed by `Tracks`, e.g. `BakerlooTracks`.